andr1976/HydDown/docs/MANUAL.md

 - Specified h, the external heat transfer coefficient is provided and either the internal is provided or calculated from assumption of natural convection from a vertical cylinder at high Gr number.
 Ambient temperature is required.
 - Fire (Stefan-Boltzmann equation heat duty)

+More elaborate description of the required input for the different calculation types are provided in [@Sec:input].

 ## Script
 HydDown comes with a script which can be used as a command-line tool to start calculations.
 If an input filename (path) is given as the first argument, this input file will be used.
-If no arguments are passed the script will look for an input file with the name `input.yml`.
+If no arguments are passed, the script will look for an input file with the name `input.yml`.
 The content of the main script is shown below.

 ~~~ {.Python}